Gatwick by numbers

 - The airport directly generates £1.6 billion for the UK economy.
 Back to top

-We're proud of Gatwick Airport and our achievements.
-We've been working hard to improve every aspect of Gatwick since being made independent in December 2009, and we're delighted that some of our hard work is being recognised by external organisations.
+We're proud of Gatwick Airport and our achievements and we're delighted that some of our hard work is being recognised by external organisations.
 Don't think that we're resting on our laurels though - we're still working hard every day to give our passengers the best possible airport experience.

 Carbon Trust Standard Triple Certification 2016